 - Place the seeds on a flat surface.
 This surface should be on or inside the flow domain.

 After capturing a nice view, you can animate the particle traces.
-First, click on Animations, and then the APPLY button.
+First, create an ‘Animation’, then define the number of steps and animation speed, and finally, click the play button.

 4.2 Generate Contours on a Slice